-No addition or deletion of any software or hardware (except peripherals) is permitted without the express permission of the Head Teacher.
+No addition or deletion of any software or hardware (except peripherals) is permitted without the express permission of the Head Teacher or designated IT lead.
 This includes the setting up of web-based accounts.

-Software and web-based accounts that use personal data may be subject to a Data Protection Impact Assessment and so must not be installed or set up until this has been carried out.
+Software and web-based accounts that use personal data may be subject to a Data Protection Impact Assessment and so will not be installed or set up until this has been carried out.

-To ensure that security patches and virus definitions are up to date staff must connect devices to the School network on a regular basis.
-Updates must be allowed to run and should not be interrupted.
+To ensure that security patches and virus definitions are up to date staff will connect devices to the school network on a regular basis.
+Updates must be allowed to run and will not be interrupted.

-Staff should make careful, considerate use of the school's IT resources, report faults and work in a way that minimises the risk of introducing computer viruses into the system.
+Staff will make careful, considerate use of the school's IT resources, report faults and work in a way that minimises the risk of introducing computer viruses into the system.

-7.15 Network Access and Data Security
+15 Network Access and Data Security

-7.15.1 Users' Authorisation
+15.1 Users' Authorisation